S-Ali-Haider/Enhancing-Segment-Anything-using-Few-Shot-Learning/README.md

 Presenting a novel yet simple system that extends SAM’s segmentation capabilities by automatically picking the correct segmentation mask.
 The approach leverages the power of few-shot learning (FSL) methods coupled with an Out-of-Distribution (OOD) threshold strategy.

 About the Repository:
 .
-The Code folder contains a single Python Notebook.

-.
-The Datasets folder contains two zipped datasets needed to execute the Python file provided.

-.
-The repository does not contain the code which was used for creating segmentation masks using the pretrained SAM.
+The Code folder contains a single Python Notebook. \n .
+The Datasets folder contains two zipped datasets needed to execute the Python file provided. \n .
+The repository does not contain the code which was used for creating segmentation masks using the pretrained SAM. \n